Travel Insurance with Pre-Existing Medical Condition

 You will learn about what the Insurer means when they talk about ‘Pre-Existing Medical Condition’.
 Good news – most of us who have a long-standing ailment are not excluded.

-We will learn about ‘Look Back Period’ and why a short period is preferable.
+You will learn about the ‘Look-Back Period’ and why a short period is preferable.

 You will learn about Waiver of Exclusion, so that you can get the Travel Medical Insurance that you need.